 There are numerous treks in Ladakh, however, the most popular one for independent hikers is Markha Valley trek.
 It’s easily accessible from Leh and can be organised completely on your own because there’s a good network of homestays, the trail is very clear and local taxis can drop and pick up from the trailheads.

-I wrote a whole post on my time trekking in the Markha Valley and you can read about it here.
+I wrote a blog and guide on trekking in the Markha Valley, you can read about it here.

 Zanskar Valley is seldom visited by tourists who travel to Ladakh.
 It’s remote, has only basic services and infrastructure and is a challenging place to get to.
 Most people who do reach there are usually on some sort of package tour or with an organised driver and guide, however, it is possible (with some patience) to do it alone/independently.